arenekosreal/deepin-KernelConfig/README.md

 - Execute this command in Terminal: `sudo apt install build-essential libncurses5-dev fakeroot`.
 - After done everything above successfully, execute `make deb-pkg LOCALVERSION=-custom KDEB_PKGVERSION=$(make kernelversion)-1` in Terminal and wait until it stop automatically and return to terminal prompt.
 It will take a long time, I spent about 3 hours on it.
 - Go to the parent directory of the source code's root directory, and you may find some new files, which contains four `.deb` files, their name begin with 'linux-', two compressed files in `.gz` format, and three text files.
 - Copy or move these `.deb` files to a new empty directory, execute `sudo dpkg -i *.deb` in that directory and wait until installed successfully.
-You may find some errors during installation, they doesn't matter, just go ahead.
+You may find some errors during installation, don't worry, just go ahead.
-- Restart, in the boot menu, choose the second option, you will find three new options contains word `custom`, choose the first one of these options.
+- Restart, in the boot menu, choose the second option, you will find three new options contains word `custom`, choose the first one of these options (no `systemd` or `recovery` in it name).
-- Wait until your system shows you login screen, login normally, execute `uname -a` in the terminal and you will find your kernel was loaded successfully.
+- Wait until your system shows you login screen, login normally, execute `uname -a` in the terminal and you will find your new kernel was loaded successfully.

 **Note:**
-- Backup your files before installing kernel!
+- Backup your files before installing kernel!!!
 It may break your system and you will spend more enegy on fixing it.
 - If you want to uninstall this kernel, just remove them as normal software packages.
-Of course, before removing, you should reboot system to another kernel such as kernel version 4.15 in your system.
+Of course, before removing, you should reboot system to another kernel such as kernel version 4.15 in your original system.
-- Forget about my poor English, it is a little inconvenient for a non-English speaker to write this.
+- Forget about my poor English, it is a little inconvenient for a non-English speaker to write this file.